 This room is L-shaped.
 Our oldest son that used to share the room here has a place of his own now, but we still need to leave another bed in the room for when he visits.

 I have to tell you the story of that desk.
 I am so not a yard sale person, but my mom is the queen.
 When I shop, it is usually to find something specific, and I hate looking through things to find what I am after.
-I don’t even like shopping in Macy’s or other big department stores because there is so much to look at.
+I don’t even like shopping in Macy’s or other big department stores because there is soooo much to look at.
 (I do shop in Target because I know exactly how the store is laid out.)
 So going to yard sales is not something I enjoy doing.

 Anyway, when our oldest son got his first apartment, there was a weekend when seemingly everyone in this county had a yard sale.
 My mom suggested that we look for furniture for him at these yard sales.
 So early that Saturday morning, we pulled into our first neighborhood, and began walking up to the first house we stopped at.
 As we were walking up the driveway, I spotted the desk sitting outside the garage and I knew it was something good.
 I yelled, “How much is that desk?”
 They yelled back, “$75.”
 I then again yelled, “I’ll take it!”
 My mom rolled her eyes as if to say That is not the way you do at yard sales, and she whispered, “I bet you could have gotten them to come down some off that price.”

-When I got up to the owner, he told me that the desk was an antique postman’s desk with its original stool.
+When I got up to the owner, he told me that the desk was an antique postman’s desk, and it came with its original stool.
 (I wish they still had the letter cubbies that would have been atop it.)
 It came out of a general store in Georgia that is now a museum.
 Isn’t that cool?
 We were in a car at the time, so I paid him and told him to hold it until we could get back after lunch with a truck.
 I didn’t find another thing to buy that whole day.
 Guess I used up all my beginner’s luck with my first (and only) purchase!

 Well, my husband and I went back to get it in a truck that afternoon.
 When we walked up to the owner he said, “Man!
 I could have sold that thing for 4 times what you paid ma’am!
 I had 3 different customers and an antiques dealer who all offered over $300 for it.”
-Thank goodness I got it when I did.
+Thank goodness I got it when I did!